-And to the Hoff’s credit he doesn’t do the full tilt 1980 homosexual stereotype which was personified by many characters such as the overly camp Hollywood in 1987’s Mannequin.
+And to the Hoff’s credit, he doesn’t do the full tilt 1980 homosexual stereotype which was personified by many characters such as the overly camp Hollywood in 1987’s Mannequin.
 Although a few stereotypical comments are made by Taylor to convince Cartier and her fiance he’s a homosexual.
 This along with scenes with much older women including actress Louisa Moritz as one of many older women in the cast trying to bed Taylor.
-Moritz was last seen her role 10 years previously in One Flew over the Cuckoos Nest (1975) as one of the girls that Nicholson’s McMurphy invites to the hospital for the patients party.
+Moritz was last seen in a role 10 years previously in One Flew over the Cuckoos Nest (1975) as one of the girls that Nicholson’s McMurphy invites to the hospital for the patient’s party.

-However with this character pretending to be a homosexual then falling for the girl was a similar plot to another complicated film romance.
-Here an actor dressing as a woman to get a job, then fell for his co star who beilieved he was a woman.
+However, with this character pretending to be a homosexual then falling for the girl was a similar plot to another complicated film romance.
+Here an actor dressing as a woman to get a job, then fell for his co-star who believed he was a woman.
 In that role with Dustin Hoffman.
-Sadly this wasn’t the same twist with Hasselhoff ‘s character in a TV Movie version of Tootsie.
+Sadly this wasn’t the same twist with Hasselhoff’s character in a TV Movie version of Tootsie.
 But then at 6ft 3, David Hasselhoff in heels would definitely make for a more statuesque lady than the diminutive Hoffman.
 So it’s easy to see which character the Hoff would pull off to be Collins’ (Michael) Knight in shining armour.